 A true musical legend has passed.
-An influential musician and song-writer of the highest caliber.
+An influential musician and songwriter of the highest caliber.
 Steve Young, died March 17th.
 He passed in Nashville, Tennessee.
 In October he had sustained a head injury from a fall while at home.
-The extent of his injures were serious, but he had returned home.
+The extent of his injuries were serious, but he had returned home.
 It became apparent that his condition was steadily declining, irreversibly affecting both his physical and mental capacities.
 He had been in hospice care at the time of his passing.
-He was 73 years old, and will be greatly missed.
+He was 73 years old and will be greatly missed.
 Fortunately, he left behind a rich and lasting legacy with his music.
-He will be missed, but remembered as a man who truly did it his way.
+He will be missed but remembered as a man who truly did it his way.

 His son, Jubal announced his passing, delivering a message praising his memory.

 “Turn supernatural, take me to the stars, and let me play.
 He would be the last person to want to be trapped in a broken mind and body.
 I celebrate his freedom as well, and I am grateful for the time we had”.
 The opening line, coming from a verse in Steve’s song, “Alabama Highway”.

 Although he was not that well know to the general mainstream musical audience, his influence and impact on several generations of artists, can not be dismissed.
 He inspired many artists throughout his 50-year career.
 He was a much beloved and respected figure among his peers, fans, and friends.

 As well as touring all over the world, Steve crisscrossed the US frequently.
 Over the years, he would often form close and lasting relationships with his fans, performing at a series of small venues and private party shows, such as the Hamm Jam, hosted several times by Harry Hamm, at his home in Wisconsin Rapids, Wisconsin.
 The picture was taken from that show(middle) in June 2004, by his long time booking agent June Lehman.